armaanre/property-manager/README.md

 While I did incorporate some basic error handling when replying back to customer's emails failures could occur at other parts of the process, notablly when processing an unread email and generating a reply.

-While I did incorporate a fallback rule-based parser if the LLM failed to parse the email correctly, this is a relatively bare bones implementation, and ideally a possible improvement would be to retry parsing the message with the LLM, as I found it that creating specific rules to parse and email and extract it's context was quite a nuanced process.
+Initially I tried implementing a rule based parser, however due to the nuances of an email, along with possible typo's a user could write, I decided parsing it througj an LLM would make it more adaptible.
+I added the rule based parser as fallback if the LLM failed to parse the email correctly.
+This is a relatively bare bones implementation, and ideally a possible improvement would be to retry parsing the message with the LLM, as I found it that creating specific rules to parse and email and extract it's context is not ideal.

 A possible enhancement to the json tickets created would also be a priority label, as some actions are more urgent than others.
 SLA's could also be defined for the asignee of these tickets.
 I did ensure the id of the ticket was sent to the customer for their reference, and a future enhancement would be to provide updates on the ticket if the customer requests for it.